xgniu/Occlusion-Benchmark/README.md

 # Occlusion Benchmark
-This is the code for our proposed benchmark, which aims at evaluating the robustness of tracking algorithms to occlusion.
+This is the code for our proposed algorithm (Adaptive CODT) and the occlusion benchmark, which aims at evaluating the robustness of tracking algorithms to occlusion.

 The dataset is available at https://pan.baidu.com/s/1qZ0KeoW.